ArthurNvs/devkit/README.md

 # Devkit

-This repository will have tasks from Devkit, an iOS mentorship.
+This repository contains a series of challenges from Devkit, an iOS mentorship.